What is Estate Planning Law?

-When you create a power of attorney for healthcare, you designate a person who will make medical decisions for you in an emergency.
+When you create a power of attorney for healthcare (also called a healthcare proxy), you designate a person who will make medical decisions for you in an emergency.
 This legal document will become effective when a doctor declares that you cannot make medical decisions.
 Most states require that you be a competent adult when creating the document.

-Both powers of attorney can typically be extinguished by death, revocation, or divorce (if it was granted to your ex-spouse).
+Both types of powers of attorney have a fiduciary duty to represent your best interests.
+A power of attorney’s authority is typically extinguished by death, revocation, or divorce (if it was granted to your ex-spouse).

-Below are some common questions you might want to consider when meeting with an attorney.
+Below are some common questions you might want to consider when meeting with an attorney for legal advice.

 - Can I change my will?